nash057/dApp-Attendance/README.md

 ### About the project

 ---
-This Project is a prototype of a decentralized classbook.
+This project is a prototype of a decentralized classbook.
 It was developed in the context of a school project.
 The app saves classes with students and the attendance of student by date decentralized on the blockchain.
 The classes and attendances can be added and displayed via a frontend.